Appealing an IRS Tax Levy: When and How to Request

 If you do not agree with the notice, you can file an appeal.
 To do that, you need to fill out and submit IRS Form 12153 (Request for a Collection Due Process or Equivalent Hearing) or request the CAP procedure (Collection Appeals Program).

 In some cases, you may be able to work out a solution with IRS Collections, but ideally, you should also request an appeals hearing.
 You can cancel your hearing if you get the problem cleared up before then.
-Remember, the IRS cannot levy your wages or bank account while the appeal is pending.
+Remember, the IRS cannot garnish your wages or levy your bank account while the appeal is pending.

 When to Consider Appealing a Tax Levy

 You can appeal a levy for many reasons.
 Here are the most common reasons for an appeal.
 If you don't meet any of the criteria listed below you can consider these other methods to stop the tax levy.

 If the IRS made a mistake and didn’t record your payment, you should start the appeals process to protect your assets.